mmaitino/mmaitino/content/publication/fpa/index.md

 ---
-title: Socializing Brazil into Regional Leadership: The 2006 Bolivian Gas Crisis and the Role of Small Powers in Promoting Master Roles Transitions
+title: 'Socializing Brazil into Regional Leadership: The 2006 Bolivian Gas Crisis and the Role of Small Powers in Promoting Master Roles Transitions'

 authors:
 - Feliciano Guimarães